firefly-iii/docs/docs/docs/csv/errors/freq_errors.md

 ## I get page load errors because the protocols don't match

+* "It only loads over http and not https!"
+* "Why doesn't the CSV importer support HTTPS?"
+* "How can I rewrite URLs to https?"

 You may see something like "The page at X was loaded over https, but requested insecure script X".
 This happens when your reverse proxy isn't configured correctly.
 For nginx, make sure you do something like this:

 ```